multifreded/hv20/day05/README.md

 [Codons from dcode.fr]: https://www.dcode.fr/codons-genetic-code

 Some web search foo brings up this [article].
 It describes a DNA related encryption scheme.
-It basicly works like [OTP] with extra steps to involve DNA sequences …
+It basically works like [OTP] with extra steps to involve DNA sequences …

 [article]: https://www.geeksforgeeks.org/dna-cryptography/